It’s time to say eNOugh.

 In fact, undocumented immigrants residing in the United States who have been a victim of domestic violence or another qualifying crime may qualify for a U Visa if they are helpful in the investigation and/or prosecution of the criminal activity committed against them.
 The U visa was created by Congress to serve a dual purpose: 1) To serve as a law enforcement tool which can motivates victims to report crimes and cooperate in criminal investigations and 2) To provide humanitarian relief for victims of qualifying crimes.
 A U visa is a way to provide victims legal status for four years with the possibility of extending it in certain limited situations.
 It provides victims with the right to work while they are in the United States.
 Also, once a victim has had the U Visa for three years, h/he can apply for lawful permanent residence.

 In addition to being a victim of a crime, an applicant for a U visa will have to prove that h/she suffered substantial physical or mental abuse because of that particular crime and that h/he has been helpful to law enforcement in the investigation or prosecution of the criminal activity.
-To prove this “helpfulness” requirement, a victim must obtain a certification from law enforcement.
+To prove this “helpfulness” requirement, a victim must obtain a certification from law enforcement, judge, prosecutor, or other government agency designee.
 Therefore it is important to understand that in order to qualify for a U Visa, there must be an investigation into the criminal activity and/or a prosecution of the criminal activity.
 The victim must have cooperated with law enforcement in the investigation of the crime, and if the crime was prosecuted, the victim must also have been helpful in the prosecution of the crime.
 Helpfulness generally means answering questions asked by the police, meeting with the district attorney’s office when requested, and attending court when requested.
 It also included updating law enforcement and the District Attorney’s office with contact information when a victim moves or changes phone numbers.

 There are many reasons why a victim of domestic violence might not want to report a crime to the police or participate in prosecution, particularly when the offender does not have legal status in the United States, as doing so may result in the offender’s deportation.
 There is no one right way for a victim to ensure her/his safety.
 But it is an important consideration for a victim to understand that s/he will not be deported for reporting a crime and s/he will not be eligible for a U Visa unless they do report the crime and participate in the prosecution, if the case is prosecuted.